sonatsuer/sonatsuer.github.io/_posts/2018-06-14-kolmogorov-complexity-2.md

 For simplicity and definiteness we will stick with set theory (with first order logic) as our foundational theory.
 The idea is to express *every* notion we use in mathematics in terms of sets using a formal language.
 Our formal language will have only two primitive notions, namely equality, which we will denote by \\(=\\) and membership, which we will denote by \\(\in\\).
-Both equality and memebership will be binary relations on sets.
+Both equality and membership will be binary relations on sets.

 Other than these two, we will have the following symbols in our language:
 \\[